kimwoonggon/FlappyBird-CPP-Raylib-RL/README.md

 The AI agent uses a Convolutional Neural Network (CNN) that processes raw pixel data from the game screen.
 This approach allows the AI to learn directly from visual input, similar to how a human player would perceive the game:

-- Game frames are captured, preprocessed to 84x84 grayscale images, and stacked to provide temporal information
+- Game frames are captured, preprocessed to 84x84 grayscale four images, and stacked to provide temporal information
 - These frames pass through a series of convolutional layers to extract spatial features like pipe positions and bird location
 - The CNN architecture automatically learns relevant visual features without requiring hand-crafted state representations
-- The network outputs action probabilities based directly on pixel patterns it has learned during training
+- The network outputs action probability distribution based directly on pixel patterns it has learned during training

 #### GRPO Training Method is adapted instead of DQN or PPO